cap-sized/capport/README.md

 A Rust framework for data manipulation.

-Basically takes in a folder of configs and extracts/load/transforms/saves data through subtransforms in pipelines.
+Basically takes in a folder of configs and extracts/load/transforms/saves data through stages in pipelines.

 **UPDATE** (2025-05-08):
 We are drastically changing the structure of capport to support

-- easily extensible ingestion (from external dest.)/writing (to external dest.) subtransforms
+- easily extensible ingestion (from external dest.)/writing (to external dest.) stages
 - templating of variables in reusable Tasks
 - async pipeline model
-- schedules on subtransforms OR pipelines
+- schedules on stages OR pipelines

 ## Links